linuxmetro/.github/profile/README.md

-# Linux Metro
+# Metroblock

-Linux Metro shall be an operating system conforming to the Metro design intermixing desktop and touchscreen accessibility.
+Metroblock shall be an operating system conforming to the Metro design intermixing desktop and touchscreen accessibility, based in the Unix kernel.

-Inherits Debian.